wdnlotm/bulk2sc_GMVAE/_5_scRNA_generation/README.md

 from GMVAE_generate_by_modelpt import *
 ```
 The scripts below will
-1. make a pseudo-bulk RNA-seq data from scRNA-seq data, `scrna_file`, the in test data.
+1. make a pseudo-bulk RNA-seq data from scRNA-seq data, `scrna_file`, in the test data.
+2. TPM-normalize using `genelenfile`.
+3. trim genes using the gene list that is used in `scTAPE` training.
+4. produce outputs, `pred_prop`: predicted proportion, `cell_count`: the number of cells in the input scRNA-seq data.
 ```
 modelpt="../_4_model_train_scTAPE/model_640_600_15000_1200_0.85_ver3.pt"
 geneleng='../_4_model_train_scTAPE/GeneLength.txt'